 The Collaboration for Early Childhood currently has a core team of full time staff members but we work in partnership with a variety of other agencies, consultants, and part-time staff members.
 Program committees help to steer our work.
 Without these partnerships, would not be able to do what we do.

 Whitney joined the Collaboration in the summer of 2018 as a Community Ambassador.
 Prior to that she had been a stay at home mother for many years, and now brings a unique perspective both as a parent of two children, and as a preschool teacher here in Oak Park.
 As a Community Ambassador, Whitney is heavily involved in community outreach and leading our parent team, Families First.
 She also helps facilitate the Collaboration’s annual Parent Leadership Training.
 Additionally, she serves on the Family Advisory Committee for the Illinois Early Learning Council.
 Whitney holds a BA in Criminology and Sociology from Dominican University.

 Laura has worked in the field of early childhood for 25 years, and has been active with the Collaboration since she joined the Measurement & Evaluation Committee in 2013.
 She later came on as a consultant with the longitudinal data project, maintained the website and handled general communications.
-As the Director of Operations, Laura continues these activities and oversees the internal workings of the organization.
+As the Associate Director, Laura continues these activities and oversees the operations of the organization.
 Previously, she provided nonprofits and small businesses with technology assistance and was the Technology Manager at Ounce of Prevention.
 Laura was co-chair of District 97’s PTO Council, and was involved with the Irving Schoolyard Project and the South East Oak Park Community Organization.

 Shannon T. Ellison (she/her)